Journal of the European Economic Association

 The Journal of the European Economic Association is a peer-reviewed academic journal covering all aspects of economics.
 It was established in 2003 and is published by Wiley-Blackwell on behalf of the European Economic Association.
-The current managing editor is Imran Rasul, Professor of Economics at University College London.
+The current managing editor is Romain Wacziarg, Professor of Economics at the University of California, Los Angeles.

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.583.